Grégoire Nitot

-Grégoire Patrick Clément Nitot (born in 1976 in Caen) is a French-Polish entrepreneur and sports activist.
-He is the founder and CEO of Sii Poland, and since 2020, the owner and president of the Polonia Warsaw football club.
+Grégoire Patrick Clément Nitot (born in 1976 in Caen) is a French-Polish entrepreneur and sports executive.
+He is the founder and CEO of Sii Poland and, since 2020, the owner and president of the Polonia Warsaw football club.

 Life

-Grégoire Nitot grew up living on a boat on the Seine in Paris.
-Initially, he wanted to become a professional soccer player.
-At the age of about 18, he decided to tie his future to business.
-To realize this plan, he completed a master's degree at the Rennes School of Business.
-In 2000, he came to Poland, where he studied for a year at the Warsaw School of Economics under the Erasmus student exchange program.
+Grégoire Nitot grew up on a boat on the Seine in Paris.
+At around the age of 18, he decided to pursue a career in business.
+He completed a master's degree at the Rennes School of Business.
+In 2000, he came to Poland, where he studied for a year at the Warsaw School of Economics as part of the Erasmus student exchange programme.
 After completing his studies, he returned to France.

 He has lived in Poland since 2006 and received Polish citizenship in 2016.

 Career

-After working as a Sales Manager in the IT industry in Paris for several years, in 2006 he decided to move to Poland and set up Sii Poland.
+After working as a Sales Manager in the IT industry in Paris for several years, Nitot moved to Poland in 2006 to establish Sii Poland.
 With €30,000 in savings, he began looking for an investor.
-After successful negotiations with Sii France, with a capital of €100,000, he launched his individual entrepreneurship in an apartment in downtown Warsaw.
-By 2022, Sii Poland had transformed into an organization generating annual revenues of PLN 1.91 billion net, with PLN 260 million in profits, employing 8,000 specialists in 15 branches across the country.
-It also opened a subsidiary, Sii Sweden, and strategically acquired of Sii Ukraine in 2021.
+Following negotiations with Sii France, he launched the company with €100,000 in capital, initially operating as a one-person business from an apartment in central Warsaw.

+According to financial data for the 2025/26 financial year, Sii Poland generated PLN 2.18 billion in revenue and PLN 252 million in net profit.
+The company employs more than 7,500 specialists, serves over 200 active clients and operates 14 offices in Poland.

+During Nitot's tenure as CEO, Sii Poland expanded its international operations to Ukraine, Sweden, India and Malaysia.
+The Pune branch in India began operating in 2024, while Sii Malaysia was established in 2026.

-As of 2018, Nitot owns the Tawerna Kashubska hotel and restaurant in Brodnica Dolna.
+In 2018, Nitot became the owner of the Tawerna Kaszubska hotel and restaurant in Brodnica Dolna.

-In March 2020, Grégoire Nitot invested in Polonia Warsaw football club, saving it from bankruptcy.
-The two-time Polish champion returned to the central level after a five-year absence.
-In 2022, Polonia Warsaw was promoted to the II league.
+In March 2020, Nitot invested in Polonia Warsaw, helping the football club avoid bankruptcy.
+The two-time Polish champion returned to the central level of the Polish football league system after a five-year absence.
+In 2022, Polonia was promoted to the II liga, followed by promotion to the I liga in 2023.